xinwenfu/VChat_DEP/README.md

          * ```-o vchat.exe```: The output file will be the executable "vchat.exe"
          * ```-lws2_32 ./libessfunc.a```: Link the executable against the import library "libessfunc.a", enabling it to use the DLL "essfunc.dll"
    2. Launch the VChat application
-		* Click on the Icon in File Explorer when it is in the same directory as the essfunc dll
+		* Click on the Icon in File Explorer when it is in the same directory as the essefunc dll
-2. **Linux**: Run NMap
+3. **Linux**: Run NMap
 	```sh
 	# Replace the <IP> with the IP of the machine.
 	$ nmap -A <IP>